MicrosoftDocs/msteams-docs/msteams-platform/toolkit/deploy to the cloud for VS.md

 ## Deploy Teams apps using Teams Toolkit

-1. Launch Visual Studio and open or create your project.
+1. Launch Visual Studio and open an existing or create a new project.
-1. Right click on your **project** under **Solution Explorer panel**, select **Teams Toolkit** > **Deploy to the cloud …**.
+2. Right click on your **project** under **Solution Explorer panel**, select **Teams Toolkit** > **Deploy to the cloud …**.

    :::image type="content" source="../assets/images/teams-toolkit-v2/deploy-vs/VS-deploy-to-cloud.PNG" alt-text="vs deploy to cloud":::

 > [!NOTES]
-> [In this scenario the project name is MyTeamsApp1]
+> In this scenario the project name is MyTeamsApp1

-2. You'll be prompted with a confirmation dialog.
+3. You'll be prompted with a confirmation dialog.
 Select **Deploy**.

    :::image type="content" source="../assets/images/deploy-teams-app-cloud-vs/vs-deploy-confirmation.png" alt-text="Deploy to cloud confirmation dialog":::

-3. After the Deploy process is triggered and completed, you'll see a pop-up with the confirmation that it has been successfully deployed.
+4. After the Deploy process is triggered and completed, you'll see a pop-up with the confirmation that it has been successfully deployed.
 You can also check the status in output window.

    :::image type="content" source="../assets/images/deploy-teams-app-cloud-vs/VS-deploy-popup.png" alt-text="deploy to cloud popup":::